Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

         * In some cases, a beacon chain balance update may cause a Staker's balance to drop below zero.
 This is because when queueing for a withdrawal in the `DelegationManager`, the Staker's current shares are fully removed.
 If the Staker's beacon chain balance drops after this occurs, their `podOwnerShares` may go negative.
 This is a temporary change to account for the drop in balance, and is ultimately corrected when the withdrawal is finally processed.
         * Since balances on the consensus layer are stored only in Gwei amounts, the EigenPodManager enforces the invariant that `podOwnerShares` is always a whole Gwei amount for every staker, i.e. `podOwnerShares[staker] % 1e9 == 0` always.
 * `EigenPod`:
-    * `_validatorPubkeyHashToInfo[bytes32] -> (ValidatorInfo)`: individual validators are identified within an `EigenPod` according the their public key hash.
+    * `_validatorPubkeyHashToInfo[bytes32] -> (ValidatorInfo)`: individual validators are identified within an `EigenPod` according to their public key hash.
 This mapping keeps track of the following for each validator:
         * `validatorStatus`: (`INACTIVE`, `ACTIVE`, `WITHDRAWN`)
         * `validatorIndex`: A `uint40` that is unique for each validator making a successful deposit via the deposit contract
         * `mostRecentBalanceUpdateTimestamp`: A timestamp that represents the most recent successful proof of the validator's effective balance